Commonwealth Master’s Scholarships 2022/2023 | Fully Funded to Study in UK

-- Science and technology for development
+Science and technology for development

-- Strengthening health systems and capacity
+Strengthening health systems and capacity

-- Promoting global prosperity
+Promoting global prosperity

-- Strengthening global peace, security and governance
+Strengthening global peace, security and governance

-Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.
+Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person;

-Be permanently resident in an eligible Commonwealth country.
+Be permanently resident in an eligible Commonwealth country;

-Be available to start your academic studies in the UK by the start of the UK academic year in September 2021.
+Be available to start your academic studies in the UK by the start of the UK academic year in September 2022;

-Be unable to afford to study in the UK without this scholarship.
+Be unable to afford to study in the UK without this scholarship;

 Have provided all supporting documentation in the required format.

-Commonwealth Master’s Scholarships Benefits.
+Commonwealth Master’s Scholarships Benefits

 Each scholarship provides:

-Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed);
+Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed).

-Approved tuition fees;
+Approved tuition fees.

-Stipend (living allowance) at the rate of £1,116 per month, or £1,369 per month for those at universities in the London metropolitan area (rates quoted at 2020-2021 levels);
+Stipend (living allowance) at the rate of £1,133 per month, or £1,390 per month for those at universities in the London metropolitan area (rates quoted at 2021-2022 levels).

-Warm clothing allowance, where applicable;
+Warm clothing allowance, where applicable.

-Thesis grant towards the cost of preparing a thesis or dissertation, where applicable;
+Thesis grant towards the cost of preparing a thesis or dissertation, where applicable.

-- If you are widowed, divorced, or a single parent, child allowance of £480 per month for the first child, and £118 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK (rates quoted at 2020-2021 levels);
+Study travel grant towards the cost of study-related travel within the UK or overseas.
+If you are widowed, divorced, or a single parent, child allowance of £485 per month for the first child, and £120 per month for the second and third child under the age of 16, if you are accompanied by your children and they are living with you at the same address in the UK (rates quoted at 2021-2022 levels).

 Each nominating body is responsible for its own selection process and may have additional eligibility criteria.
 You must check with your nominating body for their specific advice and rules for applying, their own eligibility criteria, and their own closing date for applications.